swtan346/tp/docs/UserGuide.md

    <br>

    <div markdown="block" class="alert alert-info">
-   **:information_source: Note for Windows users:** _Ensure you have the necessary permissions to execute commands.
+   :information_source: <b>Note for Windows users:</b> _Ensure you have the necessary permissions to execute commands.
 Running the command prompt as an administrator may be required.
 If you encounter permission issues on Mac/Linux, you might need to use `chmod +x nab.jar` to make the file executable._
    <br>
    Should you need help navigating the interface, refer to the [Interface](#the-interface) section.
    </div>